EdilsonFilho/gs_bc_simulations/README.md

 Author: MS.c Jose Edilson Silva Filho
 Email: edilsonfilho@lesc.ufc.br

+Note: This repository collects some code that I created.
+It does not have details of the blockchain usage nor the simulation with all the subsystems, because this code is restricted.
+The intent of the current repository is to show academically some simulations to colleagues.

 ### GS-BC
 Our proposal with this project is to provide mission control with greater communication capacity with its satellites through a decentralized infrastructure of ground stations.
 We thus provide an environment in which each ground station participating in the consortium communicates with the satellites in the